Forming the RTM Company (limited by guarantee)

 - If the memorandum states their liabilities to be unlimited;

-- If they have been guilty of acting in wrongful manner;
+- If they have been guilty of acting in a wrongful way;

-- If directors exceed the powers conferred on them they can be liable to recompense from the company for any loss incurred;
+- If directors exceed the powers conferred on them by the company Articles they can be liable to recompense from the company for any loss incurred;

 - If a director gives a personal guarantee;

-- If any director enters into a contract in their own name rather than “for and on behalf of”;
+- If any director enters into a contract in their own name and not “for and on behalf of”;

 - If a director misleads a supplier as to whom the true customer is to be;